kulics/koral/book-en/document.md

 ```
 Student : $ {
     ......
-    _girlFriend str    # The first character is the identifier of _ is private
+    _girlFriend! str    # The first character is the identifier of _ is private
 }
 ```
 That's right, if you remember the definition of the identifier, this is how the private identifier is defined.
 The private identifier is not accessible to the outside world.